Lior Ron (business executive)

 Lior Ron (born March 16, 1977) is an Israeli businessman.
-He is the founder and CEO of logistics technology company Uber Freight, and the co-founder of self-driving truck company Otto.
+He is the founder, chairman and former CEO of logistics technology company Uber Freight, co-founder of self-driving truck company Otto, and COO of self-driving technology company Waabi.

 Early life and education

 Ron grew up in Israel near Haifa.
 He attended the Technion – Israel Institute of Technology in Haifa, where he earned a bachelor's degree in computer science in 1997.
 He then joined Israeli Army Intelligence, where he served until 2004.

 After the Army, he earned a master's degree in computer science at Technion, incorporating artificial intelligence as he developed a biomedical device to assist patients suffering with Parkinson's disease.
 He then moved to California and earned an MBA from The Stanford Graduate School of Business.
 His undergraduate work and master's thesis were centered around AI when it was still in its early stages.

 Career

 Google

 In 2007, Ron joined Google as the Product Lead for Google Maps.
 He then worked at Motorola Mobility after it was acquired by Google, and in Google's robotics research effort.